|Dr Ian Robinson|

 I have many years experience in programming numerical simulations.
 My forte being in building analogues of real-world physical systems particularly, though not exclusively employing monte-carlo methods.
 I have particular experience in simulations of condensed matter physics.
 Until recently I was researching the diffusion of hydrogen in palladium via monte-carlo simulations of this classic lattice gas.
-I am now focussing on simulating diffraction patterns directly from atomistic models - specifically using graphics card GPUs to speed up calculation.
+I am now focussing on simulating diffraction patterns directly from atomistic models - specifically using CUDA enabled graphics cards to speed up calculation.